obreitwi/hedup/README.md

-# hedup: Perform HEtzner Dns UPdates via command line.
+# hedup: Perform HEtzner Dns UPdates via command line

 The Hetzner DNS Robot can be updated via mail. `hedup` allows you to generate such DNS zonefile update mails, append a Let's Encrypt-ACME challenge and sign